sumitisme/LED-matrix-display-8x8/README.md

 # LED-matrix-display-8x8
+THE CODE SUCKS.
+I JUST WANTED THE DISPLAY TO WORK AND NOTHING MORE.
+THERE WERE TONS OF WAYS WHERE IT COULD HAVE BEEN BETTER.
+I TOOK BAD STEPS AND I AM AWARE!
+Many parts of the code gets repeated, there is a lot of debugging to do and I could have just use the bitshift operators (>> and <<) for the rows.
+I didn't choose to do it for some reason so the code sucks.
+I don't recommend you look at it at all haha. <br><br>
 This is the code and the general description for an LED matrix project I personally have been working in.
 The project is yet to be completed and I intend to add more to it.
 The code is amateur-esque as I have near none experience on arduino currently.
 I was interested in the project and picked up the idea.

 # The Incomplete project on hardware